 If you recently heard “pay-per-click advertising” and thought you heard “paperclip advertising,” you might be new to this whole PPC thing.
-That means you might have also asked yourself, “When is it time to start my PPC campaigns?”
+That means you might have also asked yourself, “When is it time to launch my PPC campaigns?”

 The Badger is here to answer that question.
 Today we’re going to talk about: